Liao dynasty: Status of women

-Lower class Khitan women in the Liao dynasty did not have arranged marriages and would attract suitors by singing and dancing in the streets.
-The songs served as self-advertisements, with the women telling of their beauty, familial status, and domestic skills.
-Virginity was not a requirement for marriage among the Khitans.
-Betrothal was seen in Khitan society as being equally serious to, if not more serious than, marriage itself, and was difficult to annul.
+Among Khitan commoners, women did not have arranged marriages and would attract suitors by singing and dancing in the streets.
+Virginity was not a marriage requirement among the Khitans.
+Betrothal was seen in Khitan society as equally important to marriage and was difficult to annul.
 The groom would pledge to work for three years for the bride's family, pay a bride price, and lavish the bride's family with gifts.
-After the three years, the groom would be allowed to take the bride back to his home, and the bride would usually cut off all ties with her family.
-Abduction of marriage-age women was common during the Liao dynasty.
-Khitan men of all social classes participated in the activity, and the abductees included both Khitan and Han Chinese.
-In some cases, this was a step in the courtship process, where the woman would agree to the abduction and the resulting sexual intercourse, and then the abductor and abductee would return to the woman's home to announce their intention to marry.
-This process was known as baimen (拜門).
-In other cases, the abduction would be non-consensual and would result in a rape.
-Khitan women had the right to divorce their husbands and were able to remarry after being divorced.
+After three years, the groom was allowed to take the bride back to his home, and the bride would usually cut off all ties with her family.
+Abduction of marriage-age women was common.
+Sometimes the abduction as well as sexual intercourse were pre-arranged as part of the courtship process, after which they would return to the woman's home to announce their intention to marry.
+In other cases, the abduction was non-consensual and resulted in rape.
+Khitan women had the right to divorce and were able to remarry after divorce.